-In any cooperative endeavour involving multiple ministries, regional health authorities, and local boards of education, issues will inevitably arise.
-In addressing any issues, the principle of expeditiously resolving them at the lowest (i.e.

-most local) level possible will be respected.
+In any cooperative endeavour involving multiple ministries, regional health authorities, and schools, issues will inevitably arise.
+In addressing any issues, the principle of expeditiously resolving them at the lowest (i.e. most local) level possible will be respected.
 The process for resolving issues between ministries/agencies will, in order, involve:

-- 1. Public Health audiology clinic staff, local school/district staff and Provincial Resource Program Auditory Outreach staff. - 2.
+- 1. Public Health audiology clinic staff, local school or school district staff and Provincial Resource Program Auditory Outreach staff. - 2.
 The Public Health manager responsible for audiology services, the school/district administrator responsible for student services and the manager of the Provincial Resource Program Auditory Outreach Principal. - 3.
-The Public Health Director responsible for audiology services, the Superintendent of the local School District and the Superintendent of the Provincial Resource Program Auditory Outreach host district.
+The Public Health Director responsible for audiology services, the Superintendent of the school or school district and the Superintendent of the Provincial Resource Program Auditory Outreach host district.